notslang/slang.cx/content/aligning-operators.md

 ...now, through the removal of one line, we have caused all the lines to be changed, increasing the size of the diff, and breaking the ability to use `blame` to find where the other two lines were introduced or last modified.
 When these alignment changes are applied to entire projects (rather than small code snippets), it results in the history being cluttered with trivial formatting changes, making navigation and searching more difficult.

 ### Assumptions
-Using alignment also makes an assumption that many programmers may not think about.
+Using alignment makes an assumption that many programmers may not think about.
 While monospace fonts are very common in programming, not everyone uses them.
 So, additional spaces to get operators to align vertically just shows up as useless whitespace for people who are using proportional fonts.

 ## A Proposal
 While alignment can make code easier to read, standardizing its use, and preventing its side-effects on VCSes and code maintenance isn't possible if the alignment is hard-coded into the source.